 Pursuant to art.
-11 of the Articles of Association, shareholders' resolutions generally require the simple majority of the votes cast at the shareholders' meeting, to the extent that neither Swiss law nor the Articles of Association provide otherwise.
-Abstentions, empty votes and invalid votes will not be taken into account for the calculation of the required majority.
-The Chairman has no casting vote.
+11 of the Articles of Association, shareholders' resolutions generally require the majority of the votes represented at the shareholders' meeting, to the extent that neither Swiss law nor the Articles of Association provide otherwise.
+The Chair shall have no casting vote.

 Pursuant to art.
 12 of the Articles of Association, a resolution passed by at least two thirds of the represented share votes and the absolute majority of the represented shares par value is required for (i) matters listed in art.
 704 of the CO and in art.
-18 and art.
-64 of the Merger Act, (ii) the easement or abolition of the restriction of the transferability of the registered shares, (iii) any amendment or cancellation of art.
-31 of the Articles of Association (i.e., exclusion of mandatory tender offer); (iv) any changes to art.
+18, 43 and 64 of the Merger Act, (ii) the easement or abolition of the restriction of the transferability of the registered shares, (iii) any amendment or cancellation of art.
+31 of the Articles of Association (i.e., exclusion of mandatory tender offer); (iv) any changes to or cancellation of art.
 12 of the Articles of Association (i.e., qualified majority for important resolutions).